CVCC PE – Realising potential through participation, performance and leadership

 In Key Stage 4 students are given the opportunity to follow successful courses in GCSE PE – AQA and BTec Sport Level 2 – Pearson/Edexcel.
 In their compulsory PE students are given the freedom to select performance ‘pathways’, which allow them to focus their attention on team games, individual activities or aesthetic activities.
 The pathways are then delivered with an emphasis on health and lifelong participation, as well as seeking to develop skill, teamwork, etiquette and leadership.

-At A level students that have achieved well in their GCSE and Btec courses have the chance to study Physical Education A Level (AQA).
-At this stage the academic rigor is matched with practical assessments in the students chosen activities.
-Credit is given to students as a performer, official or leader and the students are encouraged to pursue their chosen activity and role to a high level.
+In Post 16, students who have achieved well in their GCSE and BTEC courses have the chance to study Physical Education A Level (AQA) or Level 3 BTEC Extended Certificate.
+At this stage the academic rigour is matched with practical assessments in the student’s chosen activities.
+Credit is given to students’ practical ability and the students are encouraged to pursue their chosen activity and role to a high level.

 The College runs an extensive range of extra-curricular activities ranging from traditional team sports such as rugby, netball and football to alternative activities like mountain biking and free-style gym.
 Whilst part of our vision is for mass participation, we also pursue sporting success and have high achieving teams and individuals across the age range.